cockroachdb/docs/cockroachcloud/authorization.md

 Service accounts authenticate with API keys to the {{ site.data.products.db }} API, rather than to the {{ site.data.products.db }} Console UI.

-Service accounts operate under a unified authorization model with organization users, and can be assigned all of the same [organization roles](#organization-user-roles) as users.
+Service accounts operate under a unified authorization model with organization users, and can be assigned all of the same [organization roles](#organization-user-roles) as users, but note that some actions are available in the console but not the API, or vice versa (For example, in the [Cluster Operator Role](#cluster-operator))

 However, 'legacy service accounts' that were created before the updated authorization model was enabled for your cloud organization may have permissions assigned under the legacy model (like ADMIN, CREATE, EDIT, READ, DELETE).
 The legacy model for service accounts will be deprecated in a future release.
 It's recommended to update such service accounts with updated organization roles.